filiphric/how-to-steal-ai-job/slides.md

 # Context engineering

-*"The art of providing all the context for the task to be <span v-mark="{ at: 0, color: '#F48487', type: 'underline' }">plausibly</span> solvable by the LLM.”
+*"The art of providing all the context for the task to be <span v-mark="{ color: '#F48487', type: 'underline' }">plausibly</span> solvable by the LLM.”
 – Tobi Lütke, CEO of Shopify*

 <!--